ouchitaikoproject/OuchiTaikoProject/README.md

 Tap in the 8 individual M3 threaded inserts (2 in each bottom panel) flush to the wood with a mallet (add Superglue to *outside* of threads to help secure to wood) - this is where the sensor housings will mount later on.

-*Note: Your orientation will be different, this is just an example from an earlier version.*
+*Note: Your orientation will be different, this is just an example from an -arlier version.*

 <img src="images/Pictures/100000010000024600000189C50C572B.png" width="100%" style="max-width: 800px;">